History of the

 In the late 1890s and early 1900s, town residents reported to the town board when they found stray pigs on their property and when they kept them.

-In 1901, the town board instructed its chairman to vote “no” to building a new Sauk County Courthouse.
+In 1901, the town board instructed its chairman to vote “no” to building a new Sauk County courthouse.

 In 1911, the State of Wisconsin started a program in which a portion of state income tax was returned to the local governments.
 This program evolved into the Shared Revenue Program in1973.
 Shared revenue funds are the state’s fourth largest general fund program, a program which provides town residents with property tax relief.
 The program is now called Municipal Aid.
-In 2012, this amounted to over $16,000 for the town.
+In 2018, this amounted to almost $16,000 for the town.

 In the 1930s, the town board started paying the Reedsburg Public Library a fee ($30) so town residents could use the library in the City of Reedsburg.